xcrosslee/Vulkan-LoaderAndValidationLayers/loader/LoaderAndLayerInterface.md

 [Dispatch Tables and Call Chains](#dispatch-tables-and-call-chains) section.

-What's important to note here is that a layer can intercept Vulkan instance commands, device commands or both.
-For a layer to intercept instance commands, it must participate in the instance call chain.
-For a layer to intercept device commands, it must participate in the device chain.
+What's important to note here is that a layer can intercept Vulkan instance functions, device functions or both.
+For a layer to intercept instance functions, it must participate in the instance call chain.
+For a layer to intercept device functions, it must participate in the device call chain.

-Remember, a layer does not need to intercept all instance or device commands, instead, it can choose to intercept only a subset of those commands.
+Remember, a layer does not need to intercept all instance or device functions, instead, it can choose to intercept only a subset of those functions.

-Normally, when a layer intercepts a given Vulkan command, it will call down the instance or device chain as needed.
+Normally, when a layer intercepts a given Vulkan function, it will call down the instance or device call chain as needed.
 The loader and all layer libraries that participate in a call chain cooperate to ensure the correct sequencing of calls from one entity to the next.
 This group effort for call chain sequencing is hereinafter referred to as **distributed dispatch**.

 In distributed dispatch each layer is responsible for properly calling the next entity in the call chain.
-This means that a dispatch mechanism is required for all Vulkan commands that a layer intercepts.
-If a Vulkan command is not intercepted by a layer, or if a layer chooses to terminate the command by not calling down the chain, then no dispatch is needed for that particular command.
+This means that a dispatch mechanism is required for all Vulkan functions that a layer intercepts.
+If a Vulkan function is not intercepted by a layer, or if a layer chooses to terminate the function by not calling down the chain, then no dispatch is needed for that particular function.

 For example, if the enabled layers intercepted only certain instance functions, the call chain would look as follows: